Criminal Court Summons

 An attorney can help you understand the offenses with which you have been charged and will represent you before a judge.
 Don't make the mistake of underestimating an offense.
 While the penalties may seem minimal, including a small fine or brief jail time, your offense may create a criminal record.
 If your employment requires a professional license or background checks, this can cause difficulties.

-Call the Law Office of Rochelle S. Berliner today at 718-261-5600 or submit an online form to discuss your legal options.
+Call the Law Office today at or submit an online form to discuss your legal options.
 During your free consultation, Queens criminal defense attorney Rochelle Berliner will explain both your charges and possible paths to take.
 She represents men and women who have received summonses to criminal courts in Queens, Manhattan, Brooklyn and the Bronx.

 - Criminal Court Matters